-Simple Metrics Every SaaS CEO Should Track (Without Needing a Data Team)
+Simple Metrics Every Tech CEO Should Track (Without Needing a Data Team)

 Here are five essential metrics you can track today without needing a data science team.